When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 The first day is called “Shingaku-sai”, and the second day is called “Hongaku-sai”.

-In usual, the period of Inuyama Festival is overlapped the best season to appreciate the cherry blossoms.
+In usual, the period of Inuyama Festival is overlapped the best season of the cherry blossoms.

 When will cherry blossom be in full blooming?Inuyama is located in Nagoya district.